fredrik-p/fredrik-p/README.md

 👋 Hi, I’m Fred!

-🌱 I’m currently working at CRC Nordic!
+🌱 I’m currently working as a consultant for Log & Twig.!

-Most of my repositories here are from my education at Medieinstituet in Malmö, Sweden.
+Most of my repositories here are quite old, from my education at Medieinstituet in Malmö, Sweden.
 Some are collabs with classmates.

 <!---
 fredrik-p/fredrik-p is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.